Cash-subadditive risk measures without quasi-convexity: Quasi-star-shapedness, quasi-normalization, and Lambda VaR

+Next, we discuss the issue of normalization.
 The risk measures in Examples \ref{ex:put} and \ref{exm:5} are not necessarily normalized.
 In general, cash-subadditive risk measures may not have the range of the entire real line.
 Hence, normalization may also need to be weakened in our setting of cash subadditive risk measures, which we define as follows. \begin{itemize} \item[] \emph{Quasi-normalization}: $\rho(t)=t$ for all $t\in D_\rho$, where $D_\rho=\{\rho(X)\mid X\in \X\}$ is the range of $\rho$. \end{itemize} The risk measure $X\mapsto \E[\min \{X,d\} ]$ in Example \ref{ex:put} satisfies quasi-normalization with range $(-\infty,d]$, and $\Lambda\VaR$ in Example \ref{exm:5} satisfies quasi-normalization with range $(-\infty,z]$ where $z=\inf \{x\in \R:\Lambda(x)=0\}$ with the convention $\inf \emptyset =\infty$.